hoeken/frothfet/README.md

 ## Specifications:

-* 12v to 30v supply voltage (supports both lead acid and lithium battery systems in either 12v or 24v configuration)
 * 12 x separately controllable load driver channels with:
   * 20A current maximum per channel (with fans!)
   * Built-in ATC fuses with bypass mode